-Content Created by Dr Valerie Robinson (Assistant Dean of the Miami University Graduate School) and adapted by Dr Dominik Konkolewicz
+Content Created by Dr Valerie Carmichael (Assistant Dean of the Miami University Graduate School) and adapted by Dr Dominik Konkolewicz

 Note the materials and content below are guidelines for applications to graduate programs.
 Requirements for individual graduate programs may vary, and you are encouraged to check the information provided by the individual institutions and departments you are considering applying to.
 The content developers and MACRO bear no responsibility or liability for the content on this website matching the application requirements for any specific program.
 If in doubt please check the requirements specific to the degree program you are interested in on the institution’s own webpages.

 What is a Graduate Degree?

 Graduate Studies result in an advanced degree beyond the bachelors